It is helpful if students have worked on the problem What is s?, Algebra, Level 6, before attempting this problem.

 The method of proof here is essentially that of What is s?
 Algebra, Level 6.

-A nicer method than the one above, is to know that in general the lowest ‘point’ is 3(t – 1).
+A preferred method is to know that in general the lowest ‘point’ is 3(t – 1).
 This can then be equated to 42 and the linear equation solved to give t = 15.
 (However, we don’t justify this lowest point until the Extension.)

 Solution to the extension:

 With 4 and t we can make 3(t – 1) and everything from then on but we can’t make 3(t – 1) – 1.
 The value of 3(t – 1) has to be guessed by experimenting with various values of t.
 (Note that this was encouraged in the Teaching Sequence above).
-But we have to be careful to remember that 4 and t have no factors in common (see 4c and 7c Stamps,Number, Level 5).
+We have to be careful to remember that 4 and t have no factors in common (see $4and $7 Stamps,Number, Level 5).

 3(t – 1).
-Now we have to get this as a linear combination of 4 and t.
+Now this must become a linear combination of 4 and t.
 But with 3(t – 1) = 3t – 2, it isn’t obvious how to do this.
 Check with t = 5, 7, and a few other values to see if this gives us any insight.
 It does because it suggests that we should write t as 4k + 1, 4k + 2 or 4k + 3.
 (It can’t be 4k as 4 and t have no factors in common.)
-But mature reflection tells us that we don’t need to worry about 4k + 2 either as 4k + 2 and 4 have a common factor of 2.
+It is evident that we don’t need to worry about 4k + 2 either as 4k + 2 and 4 have a common factor of 2.

 3(t – 1) + 1.
 To do this we need to follow in the footsteps of 3(t – 1).